-Several measures of high school completion are available.
+Several measures of high school completion are available (Table 1).
 Measures differ in the following ways: the definition of a dropout or a school completer, the accuracy of the data, the time period covered, and the student population considered.
 Some rates, for example, cover only one school year, whereas others cover multiple years.
-Some are based on actual student-level data, whereas others use estimated student counts (Table 1).
+Some are based on actual student-level data, whereas others use estimated student counts.
 The selection of a completion or dropout measure depends on purpose and data availability.
+This section discusses three measures: annual dropout rates, longitudinal completion rates, and attrition rates.
+The discussion includes how each measure is calculated, the advantages and disadvantages of each measure, and factors that can affect each measure.